 Total: 22 credits plus one regional language class per term

 Language learning is an integral part of the program, and students will be required to enroll in language courses each term.
 In order to complete the Master’s Program, students will be required to take two years or the equivalent of a regional language (Czech, Polish, Finnish, Kazakh, Russian, Turkish, Persian), with at least three years of study strongly recommended.
 Students who enter with no previous study of language who want to complete the program in three academic semesters need to enroll in a summer intensive language study course the summer prior to enrolling, or after the first year of study.
 Students already proficient in their main language are expected to choose another Slavic or Central Eurasian language.

 Funding and Financial Aid

 We strongly encourage qualified U.S. citizens and permanent residents to apply for the Foreign Language and Area Studies (FLAS) fellowship through our office.
-FLAS applications are generally due on February 15 of each year; please check here for updates.
+FLAS applications are generally due in the second week of February of each year.
+The FLAS competition for 2024 has not yet opened; please check here for updates.
 Please note that the application form for FLAS is separate from the application for admission.
-We regret that other sources of funding, such as teaching assistantships and project assistantships, are extremely limited in our program, but we encourage all applicants to consult the CREECA funding page for additional resources.
+We regret that other sources of funding, such as teaching assistantships and project assistantships, are limited in our program, but we encourage all applicants to consult the CREECA funding page for additional resources.

 The application competition takes place once per year.
-For students wishing to matriculate in September 2018, the application deadline will be January 2, 2018.
-The application will be available beginning September 1, 2017.
+For students wishing to matriculate in September 2024, the application deadline will be Wednesday, January 3, 2024.
+The UW Graduate School opens the application beginning of the first day of fall classes (so for matriculation in fall 2024, the application opens on September 6, 2023).
 See Application Procedure for detailed instructions and our FAQs page for more information.

 For more information regarding the REECAS MA Program and its requirements, consult the graduate advisor Jennifer Tishler.